 Through this journey, we begin to resemble His Son and reflect His glory, and we find that

 He will not give up on us.

 He does not forget us.

-But, like a great champion, He will proudly display our lives as a banner of His love, so that the world will know that God gives victory over sin, and shortcomings, and weakness.
+But, like a grand champion, He will proudly display our lives as a banner of His love so that the world will know that God gives victory over sin, shortcomings, and weakness.

-For prayer on this topic visit today’s Daily Hope & a Prayer devotional.
+For prayer on today’s topic, visit Daily Hope & Prayer.